clairedross/ada-spark-rfcs/considered/rfc-spark-exceptional-contracts.md

 Note that in the above, the cases from the contract case and the exceptional case are not disjoint anymore.
-The contract cases should cover the whole precondition, but the associated postconditions will only be checked on mormal exits.
+The contract cases should cover the whole precondition, but the associated postconditions will only be checked on normal exits.

 The compiler support of the above is probably even simpler than for our